j7breuer/seattle-rps-analysis/README.md

 ```R
 install.packages("path/to/zipcode/download", repos = NULL, type = "source")
 ```
+## Analytics Overview
+The goal of the analysis is to explore if there is correlation of how well a company is doing (measured in stock prices) with the real estate prices around the city each company is headquartered in.
+For this analysis, we are only looking at companies headquartered in Seattle due to real estate data only being available from Seattle.
+Real estate sales are grouped within zipcodes and bed-bath combo.
+Each zipcode will have n number of combinations for all bed-bath combos (1bd-1ba, 2bd-1ba, 4bd-3ba, etc.).
+Each zipcode/bd-ba grouping is then analyzed against each stock price where both data sets are standardized and compared in year-over-year percent change.

 ## Analytics Pipeline Steps
 1. Load in data and subset to user-defined data range